 Although students are normally expected to complete a master’s degree in one to three years, master’s degree students have six years from the date of the start of coursework to complete all degree requirements (which includes filing the thesis if Plan I is followed).
 A student who fails to complete the degree in the six-year period must file a petition for extension with the program director and have it approved by the Graduate School Dean.
 The petition, giving reasons why the student should be allowed to continue in the program, must be endorsed by the program director.
 The program director must approve applying any course to the degree that was taken more than six years prior to the semester of graduation, and all such courses must be validated by special examination.
 Courses that have been validated will be eligible for use towards graduation for two years.
 If the student takes longer than that from time of validation to complete the degree, a new course validation will be required.

 Doctoral students are normally expected to complete all degree requirements within nine years from the date of the start of coursework in the doctoral program.
 A student who fails to complete the degree in the nine years must file a petition for extension with the program director and have it approved by the Graduate School Dean.
 The petition, giving reasons why the student should be allowed to continue in the program, must be endorsed by the program director or by three members of the student’s dissertation advisory committee.
 If the Graduate School Dean approves, the student may continue studies for an additional year.
 If the Graduate School Dean does not approve the request, the college/school dean, with the concurrence of the program director, may dismiss the student from the program.
 If the Graduate School Dean and the program director do not agree on whether a student should be continued in the program, the Graduate Executive Committee shall make the final decision.
-If the extension is granted, any coursework that is over nine years must be validated by special examination prior to graduation.

 Graduate Student Appeals